Corey Mace: Calgary Stampeders

 Mace's CFL rights were traded by the Toronto Argonauts on August 22, 2010, in exchange for non-import linebacker Tristan Black.
 After the Argonauts traded Mace's rights to the Stampeders, he signed a contract on Aug 29, 2010 to join the Stampeders for the remainder of the 2010 CFL season.
 Despite being drafted by the Blue Bombers having playing experience with the Bills, Mace did not receive any CFL playing time until the 2010 CFL season.
 Mace appeared in eight games for the Stamps during the 2010 season.
-He recovered a fumble and returned it 60 yards to the endzone.
+He recovered a fumble and returned it 60 yards for a touchdown in Calgary's October 17 victory in Saskatchewan.

 In Week 1 of the 2011 CFL season, Mace suffered a ruptured Achilles tendon which caused him to miss the remainder of the season.

-Mace played a more significant role in the 2012 CFL season recording 25 tackles and one sack.
+Mace played a more significant role in the 2012 CFL season.
+He started all 21 regular-season and post-season games, recording 25 tackles, 2 forced fumbles and 1 sack, and catching a one-yard touchdown pass in an Oct.
+26 game against B.C.
+During the post-season, Mace recorded three defensive tackles and one sack.
+In December 2012, he signed a contract extension.

 Mace suffered a torn shoulder labrum in Week 1 of the 2013 CFL season which caused him to undergo season-ending surgery.

-Mace only played in eight of the 18 regular season game during the 2014 CFL season.
-He played in both of the Stamps playoff games, and won the 102nd Grey Cup.
+Mace made 12 starts during the 2014 CFL season, missing 6 games with injuries.
+Statistically, he had 11 tackles, a sack and a 10-yard fumble recovery that set up a touchdown.
+He played in both of the Stamps post-season games, knocking a pass down in the West Division Final, and recording a sack in Calgary's win in the 102nd Grey Cup.

 Following the 2014 season, Mace and the Stampeders agreed to terms of a new contract, preventing him from becoming a free-agent.
+He was the recipient of the Presidents' Ring, a team award presented annually for performance on and off the field.
+His community initiatives have included starting a holiday turkey and ham drive for food banks and charitable groups, and launching Mace's Faces, which allows 15 at-risk youth to attend every Stampeder home game.

-However, he was injured all year and did not play in a game in 2015.
-After the 2015 season, where he was kept to the sidelines due to injury, Mace retired from playing professional football.
+Mace did not play a single game in 2015 after fracturing his foot in the preseason.

+After the 2015 season, Mace retired from playing professional football.
+In the CFL, he appeared in 40 regular-season and 6 post-season games, and recorded 44 tackles and 4 sacks.